 At the Andlinger Center for Energy and the Environment, students have the opportunity to augment their academic work through summer internships performing research with faculty in the center’s state-of-the-art laboratories, or working with non-profit entities outside Princeton University.
 Summer funding may also be requested for student-initiated research projects related to the center’s mission.

-The Andlinger Center for Energy and the Environment (ACEE) invites undergraduates (first-years, sophomores, juniors) to apply for paid summer internships related to the center’s mission of finding solutions to secure our energy and environmental future.
+The Andlinger Center for Energy and the Environment (ACEE) invites Princeton undergraduates (first-years, sophomores, juniors) to apply for paid summer internships related to the center’s mission of finding solutions to secure our energy and environmental future.
 Funding will be provided for 1) energy-related research projects performed under the direction of faculty, or 2) work at non-profit organizations outside the university.
-If selected, students receive a $550/week stipend for eight to ten weeks of summer research plus an award for research related expenses or a travel award.
+If selected, students receive a $550/week stipend for eight to ten weeks of summer research.

-A list of available energy-related research projects may be found here.
+Applications open in SAFE on November 30, 2020.
+A list of available energy-related research projects for summer 2021 may be found here.
 Alternatively, a student may self-initiate a project with a faculty member of their choice.
 Application instructions and a link to the Student Activities Funding Engine (SAFE) can be found here.
-The final deadline for submitting applications is March 6, 2020.
-Internships begin on or after May 26, 2020, last at least 8 weeks, and end no later than August 21, 2020.
+The final deadline for submitting applications is February 15, 2021.
+Internships may begin on or after May 24, 2021, last 8-10 weeks, and end no later than August 20, 2021.

 Due to new guidelines concerning academics, travel, and research, made necessary by the Covid-19 pandemic, our funding opportunities are under review.
 Revised opportunities for AY20-21 will be posted in SAFE once the review is complete.